HardyBubbles/price_etna_ml_forecast/README.md

-# Forecasting the price of Indian spices
+# Forecasting the number of sold of Indian spices

 In the course of the project we will practice time series forecasting, we will create new features, aggregate them from the time series itself, probably use exogenous features.
 The main tool for research will be a complex library ETNA, uniting under a common API such libraries as Prophet, SKtime, Orbit, TSfresh.